MdAshif0786/Amazon-clone/README.md

 # Amazon Clone (Front-End)

-This is a front-end only Amazon clone built using HTML, CSS, and JavaScript.
+This is a front-end only Amazon clone built using HTML, CSS.
 The website mimics the design and layout of Amazon, providing a user-friendly shopping experience without any back-end functionality.
 The project focuses on replicating the look and feel of Amazon's homepage, product pages.

 ## Features

 - **Product Listings**: Displays featured products similar to the Amazon homepage.
 - **Product Pages**: Product details page with images, descriptions, and prices.
-- **Cart Simulation**: Users can click "Add to Cart" buttons (cart functionality is only simulated with JavaScript).
 - **Navigation**: A basic navigation bar to simulate a real shopping experience.

 ## Technologies Used